Multi-Agent Active Search using Detection and Location Uncertainty

-$\bK_t$ is the Kalman gain matrix.
-Given the sensing action $\bX_t$ and resulting observation $\bmy_t$ (\cref{eq:sensing_model}), we construct the measurement noise covariance matrix $\mathbf{\Sigma}_{\bmz_t}$ as follows to incorporate both target detection and location uncertainty in our measurement model.
+$\lambda_t$ is a regularization constant.
+Given sensing action $\bX_t$ and observation $\bmy_t$ (\ref{eq:sensing_model}), the agent constructs measurement noise covariance matrix $\mathbf{\Sigma}_{\bmz_t}$ to incorporate both target detection and location uncertainty in the KF measurement model.
+First, $\mathbf{\Sigma}_{\bmz_t} = \text{diag}([\sigma_q^2(l_q)]_{q=1}^{Q_t})$ is initialized to account for the OOI detection uncertainty in the robot's FOV using the distance dependent variance (\cref{subsec:det_unc}).
+Next, the agent estimates the possible OOI locations in its FOV by thresholding $\bmy_t$: $\bmy_{thr,t} = \mathbf{1}(\bmy_t >= c_{thr})$.
+For each possible OOI in $\bmy_{thr,t}$, the agent then determines its location uncertainty field i.e. the grid cells in its FOV where this OOI might be truly located.

-First, we initialize $\mathbf{\Sigma}_{\bmz_t} = \text{diag}([\sigma_q^2(l_q)]_{q=1}^{Q_t})$ using the distance dependent variance from \cref{subsec:prob_form} to account for the target detection uncertainty in the robot's FOV.
-Next, to consider the target location uncertainty, we first identify possible targets or OOIs in the FOV by thresholding the noisy observation $\bmy_t$ at a level $c_{thr}$.
-So $\bmy_{thr,t} = (\bmy_t >= c_{thr})$.
-Corresponding to each possible OOI in $\bmy_{thr,t}$, we then determine its location uncertainty field i.e. the grid cells in the robot's FOV where this OOI might be actually located.
-Following \cref{fig:locunc_model}, suppose the agent identifies a possible OOI in the position marked ``X" in red in its FOV, whereas the OOI is actually located in the grid cell marked ``X" in black.
-Along the line of sight between the agent and the observed OOI location (``X" in red), we can obtain its location uncertainty field using the radial uncertainty parameter $r_u$ (same as \cref{eq:location_uncertainty}) and an angular uncertainty parameter $\theta_u$ as shown in \cref{fig:locunc_model}.
-It will include all the grid cells in the region bounded radially by [$-r_u,r_u$] around the observed location within an angular spread of [$-\theta_u,\theta_u$] relative to the line of sight between the sensor and the observed OOI.
-After that, we use the location uncertainty field for each possible OOI in $\bmy_{thr,t}$ to model the location uncertainty in the covariance matrix $\mathbf{\Sigma}_{\bmz_t}$ and we describe this next.
+Following \cref{fig:locunc_model}, suppose $\bmy_{thr,t}$ indicates an OOI in the position marked ``X" in red, whereas the OOI is actually located in the grid cell marked ``X" in black.
+Along its line of sight to the observed OOI location (``X" in red), the agent computes the location uncertainty field using the detector's radial uncertainty parameter $r_u$ (same as (\ref{eq:location_uncertainty})) and an angular uncertainty parameter $\theta_u$ shown in \cref{fig:locunc_model}.
+It will include all the grid cells in the region bounded radially by [$-r_u,r_u$] around the observed OOI location within an angular spread of [$-\theta_u,\theta_u$] relative to the line of sight to the agent.
+Next, the location uncertainty field for each possible OOI index in $\bmy_{thr,t}$ is used to compute the variance and covariance due to location uncertainty in $\mathbf{\Sigma}_{\bmz_t}$.